Sporky023/CTracker/README.md

       For now, I will simply link to create a single-element array to create my visits

 9:39 pm:
-  Okay that's gone.
+  Okay that's done.
 Now we're in good shape to move directly into the advanced table features.
   First I'm gonna tackle the filtering.
 That's easy as pie, and I should have it in place before I start messing with "check all".

 10:22 pm: